BouzidiImen/Social_media_Prediction_depression/README.md

 <div> <img src="Screenshots/ImageSample.png" alt="Image sample" width="600" height="400" align="center"> </div>

 Images can be loaded as shown in the project sheet cheat.
+### Textual Data:
+Textual data was collected from Twitter users sharing their posts publicly using Twitter Intelligence Tool.
+Overall, I got 5460 tweet.
+You can see exmples in the project sheet cheat on how to load data.